• Skip to primary navigation

 • Cocoa Hazelnut Rice Krispy Treats

 I love ratios, especially reliable ratios, and this one works well.
-It’s three cups of goodies, 1/2 cup of honey or maple syrup, 1/4 cup of water and some salt.
+It's three cups of goodies, ½ cup of honey or maple syrup and salt.
 Feel free to add your own touch to this ratio—maybe a dash of vanilla extract.

 Trail Mix Bars